 Yes, one-on-one mentoring sessions are held in the virtual classroom.
 These sessions are available both in and outside business hours for most courses.

 You will talk to your trainer using a program called Microsoft Teams.
 It is free and easy to use.
 You will need a microphone and speakers or a headset to participate in the virtual classroom.
-You do not need a webcam.

 You may use the booking calendar located in your course to book a session.
 There is no limit to the number of sessions you can book.